AI-Protocol-Official/Documentation/guides/how-to-launch-utility-token/how-to-launch-token-dpt.md

     ![token-0](./screenshots/token-0.png)

 * We will be changing `TokenNameERC20`, `TokenName`, `TokenSymbol`, and `totalSupply` to personalize it according to our DPT tokenomics.
-    > By now I assume that you have already read the [tokenomics](./dpt-tokenomics.md) guide
+    > By now it is assumed that you have already read the [tokenomics](./dpt-tokenomics.md) guide

     ![token-1](./screenshots/token-1.png)
-* For this example, I have a DPT named **Elana** and want to create a token for it.
+* For this example, we have a DPT named **Elana** and want to create a token for it.
-My tokenomics for the token is as follows:
+Our tokenomics for the token is as follows:
     >**TokenName:** Elana\
     **TokenSymbol:** ELN\
     **totalSupply:** 10 Trillion
 * Change the above-mentioned items in the contract

     ![token-2](./screenshots/token-2.png)
-    > As you can see, I have changed the following items\
+    > As you can see, we have changed the following items\
     `TokenNameERC20` to `ElanaERC20`\
     `TokenName` to `Elana`\
     `TokenSymbol` to `ELN`\